selinbaydar/CS-Project-Final/README.md

 # CLPS0950-Project-Final
-# EJR pushed this to github!
-# written by JO

 Before starting, please make sure you have pytorch and tkinter installed.
 This project is coded in python, we recommend using VisualStudioCode and a conda based Python interpreter such as: Python 3.8.5 64-bit (conda)